ellmetha/django-machina/docs/index.rst

 *Django-machina* is a forum engine for Django providing a way to build community-driven websites.
 It offers a full-featured yet very extensible forum solution that is designed to be used inside existing Django applications.

-*Django-machina* is customizable and extensible : each single functionality of the application can be customized or overriden to accommodate with your needs and your own business logic.
+*Django-machina* is customizable and extensible: each single functionality of the application can be customized or overriden to accommodate with your needs and your own business logic.
 The central aim of *django-machina* is to provide a solid core of a forum project - without much of extra functionality included - that can be extended or customized to suit your project needs.

 .. image:: ./images/machina_forum_header.png